What is Payment Orchestration, and why scaling businesses shouldn't ignore it

 Orchestration helps maintain the highest possible payment approval rates across multiple markets and providers.
 It's achieved thanks to:

-For example, a merchant in Southeast Asia using the Solidgate orchestration platform saw a 30% increase in approval rates after leveraging our intelligent routing system to optimize payment flows across multiple local payment methods like Alipay, WeChat Pay, and credit cards.
+For example, a merchant in Southeast Asia using the Solidgate orchestration platform saw a 10% increase in approval rates after leveraging our smart to optimize payment flows across multiple local payment methods like Alipay, WeChat Pay, and credit cards.
 This kind of uplift isn’t a one-off: we’ve seen similar effects in various markets when businesses add an orchestration layer.

 Centralized reporting and reconciliation